dataluscorp/browser/browser/installer/windows/docs/FullConfig.rst

   For backwards compatibility, this option can also be spelled ``/StartMenuShortcuts`` (plural), however only one shortcut is ever created in the Start menu per installation.

 ``/MaintenanceService={true,false}``
   Set to ``false`` to disable installing the Mozilla Maintenance Service.
-This will effectively prevent users from installing Firefox updates if they do not have write permissions to the installation directory. ``true`` by default.
+This will effectively prevent users from installing Datalus updates if they do not have write permissions to the installation directory. ``true`` by default.

 ``/RemoveDistributionDir={true,false}``
   Set to ``false`` to disable removing the ``distribution`` directory from an existing installation that's being paved over.
 By default this is ``true`` and the directory is removed.

 ``/PreventRebootRequired={true,false}``
   Set to ``true`` to keep the installer from taking actions that would require rebooting the machine to complete, normally because files are in use.
-This should not be needed under normal circumstances because no such actions should be required unless you're paving over a copy of Firefox that was running while the installer was trying to run, and setting this option in that case may result in an incomplete installation. ``false`` by default.
+This should not be needed under normal circumstances because no such actions should be required unless you're paving over a copy of Datalus that was running while the installer was trying to run, and setting this option in that case may result in an incomplete installation. ``false`` by default.

 ``/OptionalExtensions={true,false}``
   Set to ``false`` to disable installing any bundled extensions that are present.
-Normally none of these exist, except in special distributions of Firefox such as the one produced by Mozilla China or by other partner organizations. ``true`` by default.
+Normally none of these exist, except in special distributions of Datalus such as the one produced by Mozilla China or by other partner organizations. ``true`` by default.

 ``/RegisterDefaultAgent={true,false}``
   Set to ``false`` to disable creating a recurring scheduled task to run the default browser agent.
 There are other ways (a policy and a pref) to disable the actions that the agent takes; this option is provided for tightly-controlled environments where even a